When Palma Lights Up: Advent Kickoff with Parades, Churros & Light Show on November 22

 Plaza de la Reina: the countdown to the light show

 The real highlight is in the evening at the Plaza de la Reina.
-At 8:00 PM the light and music show begins.
-Projections dance across the cathedral facade, rhythmic LED installations draw lines through the old town and for a few minutes everything stands still — except for the shared awe.
-Admission is free, but: the plaza gets full.
+At 8:00 PM the light and music show begins, a spectacle reported in Palma brilla: miles celebran el inicio de la Navidad.
+Projections dance across La Seu (Cathedral of Palma)'s facade, rhythmic LED installations draw lines through the old town and for a few minutes everything stands still — except for the shared awe.
+Admission is free, but: the plaza gets full, as covered in Palma Shines: Thousands Celebrate the Start of the Christmas Season at Major Light Show.
 Comfortable shoes are a must, because on the curved stone slabs you stand longer than you think.

 Why switching on is more than decoration